denys-olleik/alternative-prompt/README.md

 ## Documentation
-Sends the content of `prompt.md` as request and appends the response to the end of the file with delimeter and model used.
+Sends the content of `prompt.md` as a request and appends the response to the end of the file with delimiter and model used.

 ## How to use

 1. Compose your prompt in `prompt.md`.
-2. Run the `.exe` in the same folder.
+2. Run the executable in the same folder (the app reads `prompt.md` from the current working directory).

 ## CLI (current code)

 First argument must be the model name, then optional flags.

 Examples:
-- `.\Prompt.exe gpt-4.1-mini-2025-04-14`
+- `llm.exe gpt-4.1-mini-2025-04-14`
-- `.\Prompt.exe gpt-5.2-2025-12-11 -e xhigh`
+- `llm.exe gpt-5.2-2025-12-11 -e xhigh`
-- `.\Prompt.exe gpt-5.1-2025-11-13 -v high -e none --images --archive --audio`
+- `llm.exe gpt-5.1-2025-11-13 -v high -e none --images --archive --audio`

 All options:
 - `<model>`: required first argument.
 Supported: